Any recording studio will have bags and bags and even cases of different types of audio cables, enabling them to prepare for any situation.

 Mixers directly streamed to signal processors, which connected to tape recorders of the old.

 Now, audio interfaces have analog to digital converters processed through USB and shown in the arrange window of your DAW.

-I know what we discussed aren’t about cables, but it’s great to know the principles and even your audio interface that directly interacts with your cables, microphones and instruments.
+I know what we discussed isn’t about cables, but it’s great to know the principles and even your audio interface that directly interacts with your cables, microphones and instruments.